Environment Group & E-Branch

 The P&C works closely with the School and organises Action Days to help maintain and improve the outdoor environment.
 In the past few years, parents, students and teachers have been involved in ‘Clean Up Australia Day' events, and Lend Lease have supported the school through their ‘Community Day', providing several staff members to help weed specific areas of the school grounds and paint 2 classrooms.
-The P&C, under the E BRANCH banner, will continue to organise events so that students, parents and staff can contribute to improving our outdoor environment.
+The P&C, under the Environment Group banner, will continue to organise events so that students, parents and staff can contribute to improving our outdoor environment.

 Sydney Turpentine Ironbark Forest